undecaf/typo3-dev/README.md

 __Container environment variables:__
 control the time zone inside the container, TYPO3 mode, PHP settings and Composer operation; see [this table](#container-environment-variables) for details.

-Use option `--env NAME=VALUE` to assign a value to a container environment variable.
+Use option `--env NAME=VALUE` or the corresponding [host environment variable](#host-environment-variables) to assign an initial value to a container environment variable; `--env` takes precedence.

 This option may appear multiple times. `--env` options must be the _last options_ on the command line.